formerchild05/game/README.md

 PS:
 The done game version is here : https://github.com/Entie1005/snake/tree/master

-YOU can run on visual studio with the file /src/main.cpp , it is the easest way.
+YOU can run on visual studio with the file ran.sln , it is the easest way.